What Is the Discussion Section of a Research Paper?

 Our experts write discussion sections that impress, delivered on time.

-Research Paper Discussion Section Example
+Research Paper Discussion Section Sample

 Here's where all six steps come together.
 The example below is a full annotated discussion section based on a student paper about social media and academic concentration.
 The brackets show exactly which component each sentence is doing, so you can see the structure in action, not just in theory.